zakandrewking/tinier/README.md

-# tinier.js
+# Tinier

-A library for building tiny, reactive, functional components.
+Tinier is a library for building tiny reactive components in JavaScript.
 Designed with D3.js in mind.

+# Development status

+Tinier is Alpha software.
+It runs, but expect bugs and some changes to the API.

 # Documentation